semantics

 Frequently asked questions about semantics

-What is the origin of semantics?
+What is the etymology of semantics?

-What language is behind semantics?
+What is the Greek root of semantics?

-What does semantics mean now?
+What does semantics mean?